aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 #### 2.1.6 Sign organization creation transactions

-Now you need to sign two transactions in MetaMask to create your organization.
+Now you need to sign two transactions to create your organization.

-Open MetaMask if the wallet window does not open automatically.
-After the first transaction is confirmed, the second transaction may show up in MetaMask as a transaction with an “unapproved” label, indicating that it needs to be signed.
+Open your Ethereum provider if the window does not open automatically.
+After the first transaction is confirmed, the second transaction may show up in the queue, indicating that it needs to be signed.
 Click the transaction to open and sign it.

 !!! warning "Note"
     Be careful not to close your browser window while creating your organization.
 If your browser window closes after signing the first transaction to create the organization but before the second transaction appears, then it will be difficult to pick up where you left off after you re-open your browser window.
-We are working on [making it easier to recover](https://github.com/aragon/aragon/issues/353) from browser closures (due to a crash or otherwise) during the organization creation process in general.
+We are working on [making it easier to recover](https://github.com/aragon/aragon/issues/453) from browser closures (due to a crash or otherwise) during the organization creation process in general.
 Please be advised that ETH used to pay gas for the first organization creation transaction will be "stuck" until we implement an easy way to recover and send the second and final organization creation transaction.

 [![](images/user_guide/06/6_sign1.png)](images/user_guide/06/6_sign1.png)